suoglu/Queue-Management-System/README.md

  * Tellers call next customer by pressing teller button while left most three switches are off.
 Tellers cannot call next customer if next customer does not exists.
  * System can be reset asynchronously with reset button.

+---

 ### Simulation
 Designed system was successfully simulated using [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file, which is included in the repository. [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file contains a short scenario, which I try to cover all possible situations.  **Important note:** For system to work properly at simulation [`Counters.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/Counters.v) file should be edited as commented on line 8 and 65.

+---

 ### Using design (Implementation)
+Design can be implemented on [Digilent Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/reference-manual) FPGA using verilog files in the [Sources](https://github.com/suoglu/Queue-Management-System/tree/master/Sources) folder and provided constrains file, [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc).  **Important note:** System is desgined and tested for 100MHz clock frequency, for other clock frequencies files